justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 ## Acknowledgements

-The content of this workshop is somewhat based of the work done by [Jeff Geerling](https://github.com/geerlingguy) and his [Ansible 101 series on YouTube](https://www.jeffgeerling.com/blog/2020/ansible-101-jeff-geerling-youtube-streaming-series), which is based of his book [Ansible for DevOps](https://www.ansiblefordevops.com/).
+The content of this workshop is somewhat based off the work done by [Jeff Geerling](https://github.com/geerlingguy) and his [Ansible 101 series on YouTube](https://www.jeffgeerling.com/blog/2020/ansible-101-jeff-geerling-youtube-streaming-series), which is based off his book [Ansible for DevOps](https://www.ansiblefordevops.com/).

 ## Setup